An In-depth Study of LLM Contributions to the Bin Packing Problem: Interpretability of LLM-evolved heuristics

 \cTwelve is the most easily interpretable heuristic in \romera.
 It consists of a list of 11 if/then statements where conditions on the remaining bin capacity after placing the item determine the bin’s priority.
 One can notice that the priority of the bin is the highest when $bin - item$ is less or equal to 7 while decreasing when $bin - item$ increases.
 It means that if the remaining size of a bin after putting the item is below 7, the bin will be selected while prioritizing the fullest bin among them.
 If no such bin exists, the heuristic will select the first bin leaving more than 21 remaining size (line 23).
 Since empty bins are always available, bins that would leave between 7 and 21 remaining capacity are never selected by the heuristic.
 Note that, in practice, Lines 11-20 of \cTwelve are never useful and can be removed.
 A graphical approximation of the algorithm’s behavior is provided in Figure~\ref{fig:visual_c12}.

 \paragraph{Discussion on the performance}

 \cTwelve can be simplified by {\em smoothing} its behavior: applying \bestfit to bins where the remaining space after placing the item would be less than 7 (if such bins exist), and otherwise applying \firstfit to bins where the remaining space would be larger than 21.
 We refer to this heuristic as \smoothcTwelve.
 In border cases, these two algorithms may behave slightly differently: for instance, two bins leaving 4 and 5 remaining size will be treated identically by \cTwelve, while \smoothcTwelve will prioritize the fullest one.
-However, our experiments show that their performance, relative to \bestfit in terms of the number of bins used, is similar (see Figure~\ref{fig:boxplot_uniform}).
+However, our experiments show that their performance, in terms of the number of bins used, is identical on 68.8\% of the tested instances and differs by fewer than 2 bins on all instances (see Figure~\ref{fig:boxplot_uniform}).

 We hypothesize that the average 2.0\% gain of \cTwelve and \smoothcTwelve over \bestfit is due to several combined factors: \begin{itemize} \item (H1) \textbf{The large number of items to be scheduled.} We hypothesize that the performance gain arises when many items must be scheduled.
 This is supported by Figure~\ref{fig:growing_c12}, which shows that \bestfit outperforms \cTwelve when the number of items is small: for fewer than 90 items, the average performance of \cTwelve is lower than that of \bestfit. \item (H2) \textbf{The minimum item size imposed by the distribution.} Indeed, since all generated items are larger than 20, placing an item in a bin that leaves less than 20 units of remaining capacity effectively {\em closes} that bin.
 Therefore, a strategy that avoids closing bins with {\em large} remaining capacity is advantageous when many items are expected, as it increases the chance of closing the bins more efficiently later.
 We discuss (H2) in Section~\ref{sec:interesting} with other uniform distributions by studying a parametrized version of \smoothcTwelve: \abff (Algorithm~\ref{alg:abff}). \end{itemize}